curliq/bot-varush/README.md

 - [x] Rank players by most games played on a specific champion (`!br rank Varesh`)
 - [ ] 3 best champions on (on `!br stats playername`)
 - [ ] player's all champions data
-- [ ] randomizer for inhouses - select 2/4/6 random champions, with random rites, and 1 random skill
 - [ ] get live match data
 - [ ] player's match history